Residency & Fellowship Programs

 For more information about clinical residency and fellowship opportunities at ETSU, contact Dr. Michael Bourassa

 Sports Physical Therapy Residency

 Residency & Fellowship Accreditation

 The American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) is the accrediting body for physical therapy residencies and fellowships recognized by the American Physical Therapy Association.
 The East Tennessee State University residency and fellowship programs maintain accreditation status through the ABPTRFE.
 The Commission on Accreditation of Physical Therapy Education (CAPTE) does not accredit physical therapy residency and fellowship programs; CAPTE accreditation does not apply to the ETSU physical therapy residency and fellowship programs.
 Further information on residency and fellowship education through ABTRFE is available and program accreditation information can be found below.

 Orthopaedic Physical Therapy Residency - Accredited through 2023

 The James Quillen Veteran’s Hospital-East Tennessee State University Physical Therapy Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education as a post-professional residency program for physical therapists in orthopaedics

-*Orthopaedic Manual Physical Therapy Fellowship - Candidacy Status
+Orthopaedic Manual Physical Therapy Fellowship - Accredited through 2024

 ABPTRFE has granted East Tennessee State University’s OMPT Fellowship candidacy status.
 Candidacy status signifies satisfactory progress toward accreditation.
 Achieving candidacy status is not an indication that ABPTRFE will grant initial accreditation.
 Participants who graduate from a program in candidacy status are not deemed to have completed an accredited program.